Razzaq44/GoGinTemplate/README.md

-# API-RentCar
+# Go RESTfulAPI Management

-A RESTful API for car rental management built with Go, Gin, and GORM.
+A RESTful API management built with Go, Gin, and GORM.

 ## Features